Browning School

-The Browning School is an independent school for boys in New York City.
-It was founded in 1888 by John A. Browning.
-It offers instruction in grades kindergarten through 12th grade.
-The school is a member of the New York Interschool consortium.
+The Browning School is a college preparatory school for boys located on the Upper East Side of Manhattan.
+Founded in 1888 by John A. Browning, the school is a member of the New York Interschool.

 History

-The school was founded in 1888 by John A. Browning.
-Arthur Jones succeeded Browning as headmaster, in 1920, moved the school from West 55th Street to its present location on East 62nd Street, and also expanded extracurricular activities.
+The school was founded in 1888 by John A. Browning to instruct the Rockefeller brothers, including Percy and John D. Rockefeller.
+Arthur Jones succeeded Browning as headmaster, in 1920, moved the school from West 55th Street to its present location on East 62nd Street, and expanded extracurricular activities.
 Jones retired in 1948; Lyman B. Tobin, a Browning teacher for more than 30 years, became the school's third headmaster.

 In 1952, upon Tobin's retirement, the school named teacher Charles W. Cook (class of 1938), as its fourth headmaster.
 Under his 36-year leadership, the Browning School expanded rapidly.
 After a lengthy fundraising drive, the school bought the adjoining carriage house and rebuilt it, and the new building opened in 1960.
 The school's expansion continued in 1967, with the building of a larger gymnasium on the roof and, in the late 1970s, with the acquisition of an interest in the building next door.